-This discussion does not address the United States federal income tax consequences to our founders, sponsors, officers or directors, or to holders of private placement warrants.
-This discussion is a summary only and does not describe all of the tax consequences that may be relevant to the acquisition, ownership and disposition of a unit by a prospective investor in light of its particular circumstances, including but not limited to, the alternative minimum tax, the Medicare tax on net investment income and the different consequences that may apply to investors that are subject to special rules under U.S. federal income tax laws, including but not limited to:
+This discussion is a summary only and does not describe all of the tax consequences that may be relevant to the acquisition, ownership and disposition of a unit by a prospective investor in light of its particular circumstances, including but not limited to, the Medicare tax on net investment income and the different consequences that may apply to investors that are subject to special rules under U.S. federal income tax laws, including but not limited to:

-- banks, financial institutions or financial services entities; - broker-dealers: - taxpayers that are subject to the mark-to-market tax accounting rules; - tax-exempt entities; - governments or agencies or instrumentalities thereof; - insurance companies; - regulated investment companies; - real estate investment trusts; - expatriates or former long-term residents of the United States; - persons that actually or constructively own five percent or more (by vote or value) of our shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that hold our securities as part of a straddle, constructive sale, hedge, wash sale, conversion or other integrated or similar transaction; - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar; - controlled foreign corporations; - · passive foreign investment companies; and - partnerships (or entities or arrangements classified as partnerships or other pass-through entities for U.S. federal income tax purposes) and any beneficial owners of such partnerships.
+- financial institutions or financial services entities; - broker-dealers; - taxpayers that are subject to the mark-to-market tax accounting rules; - tax-exempt entities; - governments or agencies or instrumentalities thereof; - insurance companies; - regulated investment companies; - real estate investment trusts; - persons liable for alternative minimum tax; - expatriates or former long-term residents of the United States; - persons that actually or constructively own five percent or more (by vote or value) of our shares; - our sponsor, founders, officers, or directors; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar; - controlled foreign corporations; - passive foreign investment companies; and - partnerships (or entities or arrangements classified as partnerships or other pass-through entities for U.S. federal income tax purposes) and any beneficial owners of such partnerships.